 3. Respond Firmly, and WITHOUT ANGER

-According to Diana Loomans, author of What All Children Want Their Parents to Know: Twelve Keys to Successful Parenting, it is important to respond to anger and aggression in a caring, supportive way, instead of with more anger.
+According to Diana Loomans, author of What All Children Want Their Parents to Know, it is important to respond to anger and aggression in a caring, supportive way, instead of with more anger.

 If we want our children to believe that we love them unconditionally, even when they are so upset that they have lost control over their body, we must approach their aggression in a way that won’t shame or punish them.

 Instead, let’s try thinking of ourselves as a caring coach whose job it is to help our child calm down and learn how to behave according to our society’s social rules.

 4. Tell Your Child to STOP and State Your “RULES”

 Get to your child quickly and make it very clear with your voice and actions that the aggression must stop right away.
 Then state your “rule.”

 For example, you could say something like, “Stop!
 We don’t hit/bite/kick/say hurtful words.”

 5. Identify Your Child’s FEELINGS and then Clarify Your EXPECTATIONS